Quafadas/cask-laminar/README.md

 8. Client server parsing are via [upickle](https://www.lihaoyi.com/post/HowtoworkwithJSONinScala.html).
 Although this is largely abstracted away by the API - pattern match it!

-9. Simple facades for Vega and Vega embed.
+9. Simple examples of writing custom JS facades for Vega and Vega embed.

 ## Further ideas
 1. Is it possible to publish multiple JS modules without a mass of SBT project boilerplate?
 Probably, it should be a homepage with links to different UIs.
 See laminar examples.